Sustainable Procurement and Supplier Management Policy

 Supplier Risk Mitigation -Comprehensive ESG Audit

 To support the sustainable development of suppliers, GPSC Group performs a comprehensive company on-site to access environmental, social, and governance risks on suppliers.
 The audit results are used as input into identifying solutions or ways to improve suppliers' efficiency and compliance with the Supplier Sustainable Code of Conduct.
+The assessment is carried out purchasing company employees or external consultant (2nd party assessment) and independent accredited auditing body (3rd party assessment).
 The details of the minimum audit criteria are as follows

 • Supply Chain Management